maimitp9/greeting-bot/README.md

 Running lambda function in development environment

-- To verfy request come from Slack
+- To verify request come from Slack

 ```
 docker run \